Taxes are a necessary evil.

 To prepare, try to have all of your documents ready to go at least a month in advance.

 You Can File An Extension

 Need more time?
-If so, you may need to file an extension and the deadline to do this for 2017 is the same date taxes are due – April 17.
+If so, you may need to file an extension and the deadline to do this is the same date taxes are due – April 15.
 The IRS allows you to file an extension – for free – using one of their endorsed websites.
 These websites walk you through the steps you need to follow when filing for an extension.
 If you still aren’t sure what to do, it’s important to seek help from a tax professional.